renpy/renpy/sphinx/source/gui.rst

     The horizontal alignment of the button text.
 0.0 is left-aligned, 0.5 is centered, and 1.0 is right-aligned.

+.. var:: gui.button_image_extension = ".png"

+    The extension for button images.
+This could be changed to .webp to use WEBP button images instead of png ones.

 These variables can be prefixed with the button kind to configure a property for a particular kind of button.
 For example,